danielstern/ngAudio-presentation/README.md

         Search engines are only now slowly starting to index these pages properly. what is angular audio?
-    it is an angular module that has directives and services for playing sounds ngAudio service - injected into code
-      ng-audio - written into the dom
-    turns html5 audio properties into bindable properties currentTime is 2-way bindable but doesn't work out of the box in all browsers some browsers won't write current time unless the sound is stopped ng-audio abstracts this inconsistency away
+    it is an angular module that has directives and services for playing sounds ngAudio service - injected into code to let you bind and play sounds ng-audio - written into the dom to let you roll loading a sound and playing it on click into one simple directive takes inaccessible and ill-supported figments of the audio API, fixes all their properties currentTime is 2-way bindable but doesn't work out of the box in all browsers some browsers won't write current time unless the sound is stopped ng-audio abstracts this inconsistency away